VidTu/Ksyxis/README.md

 ### How?

-Vanilla Minecraft loads 21x21 (441) spawn chunks every time you load a world.
-This mod disables this feature and disables spawn chunks.
+*1.20.4 and older*: Vanilla Minecraft loads 21x21 (441) spawn chunks every time you load a world.
+*1.20.5 and newer*: Vanilla Minecraft loads 5x5 (25) spawn chunks every time you load a world.

+**This mod fully removes spawn chunks.**

 ### FAQ